k2kr/mean-template/README.md

 1. Auto HTTPS redirect.
 This ensures all your web apps and services are secure end-to-end.
 2. Token based user authentication.
 All session and authentication information are managed by JSON web tokens.
 3. LDAP authentication.
-All your users can just use their Qualpass credentials to log in.
+All your users can just use their employee credentials to log in.
 4. Simple routing for web services.
 Uses Express JS to define RESTful API routes.

 ## Why not use another web framework?